 Sleeper Cell Training Camp

-Sleeper Cell Training Camp, a commission from Open Satellite and City Arts Festival, provided over-night “special ops” training in tactical dreaming, open-source nomadic structures, and civic-squatting against the backdrop of a high-end condo construction site “on hold” because of economic downturn.
+Sleeper Cell Training Camp, a commission from Open Satellite and City Arts Festival, provided overnight “special ops” training in tactical dreaming, open-source nomadic structures, and civic-squatting against the backdrop of a high-end condo construction site “on hold” because of economic downturn.
 This participatory project forged routes through collective dreaming toward social change.
-At the close the project, the “sleeper cells” were donated as provisional housing (pre-filled with positive dreams) to Seattle’s homeless community.
+At the close of the project, the “sleeper cells” were donated as provisional housing (pre-filled with positive dreams) to Seattle’s homeless community.